 RJK (Russia-Japan-Korea) is a submarine cable system linking Russia, Japan and Korea.
 The RJK cable consists of two fiber pairs, stretches of 1762 Km, with three cable landing station:

 The RJK cable system was designed with 560 Mbps PDH system over each fiber pair.
-The RJK cable system began operation in January 1995.
+The RJK cable system began operation in January 1995 and retired in 2008.

 The RJCN (or Russia-Japan Cable Network) is a 1800-km submarine cable system with diverse cable routes connecting Japan and Russia, with a design capacity of 640 Gbps.
 The RJCN was ready for service on September 5 2008.
 By interconnecting with the Transit Europe Asia (TEA) terrestrial cable, the RJCN and the TEA can offer the shortest latency (approximately 196 ms) between Tokyo and London.
 And 10 Gbps transparent wavelength is available on the RJCN and TEA route.

 The Hokkaido-Sakhalin Cable System (HSCS) is a 500km undersea cable system between Ishikari, Hokkaido in Japan and Nevelsk, Sakhalin in Russia, jointly built by TTK and NTT, ready for service on July 3, 2008